umake/make/README.md

 and Fortran.

 Tired of installing tools to compile your projects?
 (Automake, CMake and Ant).
-Do you want to go back to the old days, when all you needed was typing `make`?
+Seeking to go back to the old days, when all you needed was typing `make`?
 Here is the solution!
 A single generalized Makefile which aims to compile and mix almost everything related to C, C++, Assembly and Fortran projects - with support to many executables, static